 |GISLI THE OUTLAW: by Gisli the Outlaw of Iceland; 966-973, a series of at least ten life-saving dreams.

 Gisli had two spirit-wives who told him in dreams how to evade the bounty-hunters after him... for 13 years!

 Gudrun dreams of four treasures lost: a hood, a bracelet, a ring, and a jeweled helm.
-Her cousin predicts four marriages...
+Her cousin sees these as 4 marriages...

 |GUNNHILDR'S BIRTH DREAM: by Gunnhildr; c.
 1150, a surreal predictive dream.